-Another popular type of cooperative in America is the grocery store co-op.
-It’s estimated that there are between 300 and 350 retail cooperatives in the U.S.
+Another popular type of cooperative in America is the grocery store co-op, and there are between 300 and 350 retail cooperatives in the U.S.

-Grocery cooperatives have a considerable impact on their local economy, as many offer products from local farmers and producers.
+Grocery cooperatives considerably impact their local economy, as many offer products from local farmers and producers.
 Locally-produced products make up about 21% of sales at grocery co-ops, compared to less than 2% of sales at supermarkets and grocery stores.
 Grocery co-ops are also more likely to give back to their community, particularly in the form of food donations.
 In 2016, co-ops donated more than 1.5 million pounds of food.